ttoe/odin-sokol-gp-example/README.md

 *Tested only on macOS*

-`git clone --recursive` this repository.
+Clone this repository: `git clone --recursive https://github.com/ttoe/odin-sokol-gp-example.git`.

 In the root directory `mkdir bin`.